Last Updated on

 Unfortunately, ConvertKit’s prowess at A/B testing which is an integral part of a business is next to none.
 It will allow you to test different subject lines with one-off emails, but it has no split-testing capability.
 It also does not let you examine on delivery times, email content or automation.
 This can make it pretty hard to run massive campaigns on it especially if you require split-testing input to forge the best results.

 ConvertKit also allows you to use slide in forms, modal or inline embeddable forms to assist you to collect emails.
 Its form’s designs though are a bit unimpressive, and their editor only allows a color change.
 If you need another unique design, you will need to use custom CSS.
 This case also applies for its landing page builder and its email templates too.
 If fancy email templates are your thing, this tool’s default templates may come off as dull.
 You can design and code your own, but for most users, this could be a hassle unless you have prior knowledge of CSS and HTML.

-Its other downside is that it also supports fewer integrations than other email marketing tools.
+Its other downside is that it also supports fewer integrations than other email marketing tool competitors.
 It does integrate with some of the most popular third-party apps out there so for most users the integrations available are sufficient.
 If you are into the more obscure programs, then you will be a little uncomfortable with ConvertKit.